Back Burners

 "Back Burners" is the 32nd episode of the American crime drama The Wire, also the seventh episode of the show's third seasons.
 The episode was written by Joy Lusco from a story by David Simon & Joy Lusco and was directed by Tim Van Patten.
-It premiered November 7, 2004, on HBO in the U.S. In the episode, a designated drug dealing zone descends into chaos and violence, Omar Little hesitates in purchasing the service weapon stolen from Baltimore police ofifcer Dozerman, and the Baltimore police attempts to unmask burner phones used by Marlo's crew and the Barksdale Organization.
+It premiered November 7, 2004, on HBO in the U.S. In the episode, a designated drug dealing zone descends into chaos and violence, Omar Little hesitates in purchasing the service weapon stolen from Baltimore police officer Dozerman, and the Baltimore police attempts to unmask burner phones used by Marlo's crew and the Barksdale Organization.

 Critics for The Guardian and HitFix analyzed the episode for its message about drug decriminalization.